 - Close window shades and turn off lights.

 - If there are injured persons, or you have information about the assailant(s) call the MIT Police at 617-253-1212 (x100 from a campus phone).

-- See “ACTIVE SHOOTER/VIOLENT INTRUDER” page.
+- See “ACTIVE SHOOTER/VIOLENT INTRUDER” page for full information.

 Severe Weather Incident: